Cemito/windows-ps/README.md

 # Windows Powershell Script
+This script will help with setting up new laptops automating the manual steps required.
-This script will enable My Computer on the desktop.
-It will use [Chocolatey](https://community.chocolatey.org/) to download and install packages of your choosing.
-Currently, installs Firefox and VSCode.
+- This script will enable My Computer on the desktop.
+- Use [Chocolatey](https://community.chocolatey.org/) to download and install packages of your choosing.
+- Currently, installs Firefox and VSCode.
 Bloatware programs such as Xbox, Get Office, Get started will also be removed.
+- Automatically renames the computer.
+- Creates a local user with user input and auto sets the user password.

 ## Usage
 Search for Windows PowerShell.
 Right click Run as administrator.